 DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
 Described in RFC 2672.
 DNSKEY Stores a public key associated with a signed DNS zone.
 Described in RFC 4034.
 DOA Implements the Digital Object Architecture over DNS.
 Experimental.
 DS Stores the hash of a public key associated with a signed DNS zone.
 Described in RFC 4034.
 EID End Point Identifier.
 EUI48 A 48-bit EUI address.
 Described in RFC 7043.
 EUI64 A 64-bit EUI address.
 Described in RFC 7043.
 GID Reserved.
 GPOS Specifies the global position.
 Superseded by LOC.
 HINFO Identifies the CPU and OS used by a host.
 Described in RFC 1035.
 HIP Host Identity Protocol Address.
 Described in RFC 5205.
 IPSECKEY Provides a method for storing IPsec keying material in DNS.
 Described in RFC 4025.
 ISDN Representation of ISDN addresses.
 Experimental.
 Described in RFC 1183.
 KEY Stores a public key associated with a DNS name.
-Used in original DNSSEC; replaced by DNSKEY in DNSSECbis, bu still used with SIG(0).
+Used in original DNSSEC; replaced by DNSKEY in DNSSECbis, but still used with SIG(0).
 Described in RFCs 2535 and 2931.
 KX Identifies a key exchanger for this DNS name.
 Described in RFC 2230.
 L32 Holds 32-bit Locator values for Identifier-Locator Network Protocol.
 Described in RFC 6742.
 L64 Holds 64-bit Locator values for Identifier-Locator Network Protocol.
 Described in RFC 6742.
-L32 RFC 2230.
-Holds 32-bit Locator values for Identifier-Locator Network Protocol.
-Described in RFC 6742.
-Holds 64-bit Locator values for Identifier-Locator Network

-LOC For storing GPS info.
+For storing GPS info.
 Described in RFC 1876.
+LOC

 Experimental.

-LP Identifier-Locator Network Protocol.
-Described in RFC 6742.
+Identifier-Locator Network Protocol.
+Described in RFC LP

 MB Mail Box.
 Historical.

 MD Mail Destination.
 Historical.

 MF Mail Forwarder.
 Historical.

 MG Mail Group.
 Historical.

 MINFO Mail Information.

 MR Mail Rename.
 Historical.

-MX Identifies a mail exchange for the domain with a 16-bit preference value (lower is better) followed by the host name of the mail exchange.
-Described in RFC 974, RFC 1035.
+Identifies a mail exchange for the domain with a 16-bit preference value (lower is better) followed by the host MX name of the mail exchange.
+Described in RFC 974, RFC

 NAPTR Name authority pointer.
 Described in RFC 2915.

-NID Holds values for Node Identifiers in Identifier-Locator Network Protocol.
+Holds values for Node Identifiers in Identifier-Locator NID

+Network Protocol.
 Described in RFC 6742.

 NINFO Contains zone status information.

 NIMLOC Nimrod Locator.

 NSAP A network service access point.
 Described in RFC 1706.

 NSAP-PTR Historical.

-NS The authoritative name server for the domain.
-Described in RFC 1035.
+The authoritative name server for the domain.
+Described NS

+in RFC 1035.

-NSEC Used in DNSSECbis to securely indicate that RRs with an owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an existing name.
+Used in DNSSECbis to securely indicate that RRs with an

+owner name in a certain name interval do not exist in a NSEC

+zone and indicate what RR types are present for an existing

+name.
 Described in RFC 4034.